 Oregon Research Institute (ORI or the Institute) was incorporated under the laws of the State of Oregon, with the purpose of providing charitable, scientific and educational research.
 The Institute is supported primarily by research grants from the U.S. Department of Health and Human Services and the U.S. Department of Education.
-The Institute's primary facilities are located in Eugene, Oregon, with branch offices in Portland, Oregon and Albuquerque, New Mexico.
+The Institute's primary facilities are located in Eugene, Oregon, with a branch office in Albuquerque, New Mexico.